omkarprabhu-98/mining-white-house-visitor-logs/README.md

     - key 0 -> top10 visitors
     - key 1 -> top10 visitee
     - key 2 -> top10 visitor-visitee combination
+    - key 3 -> top 10 locations for meetings (based on no of visitors) attending)
+- Monthly distribution
+    - key 0 -> of visitors (month, 1)
+    - key 1 -> no of visits to the POTUS

 ## Usage
 - Default: APP=Top10